Improving recreational experiences in the Worland Field Office with volunteers

 This year, BLM employees and volunteers improved and boosted recreational experiences for the public at the Wardell Harrington Reservoirs.
 Their focus was on improving shoreline habitat and cleaning trash and other discarded debris that were inhibiting fish habitat, anglers, and other recreational users.

-Volunteers help BLM cleanup trash and discarded debris around the shoreline at Wardell Harrington Reservoirs.
+Volunteers join the BLM in cleaning up trash and debris along the shoreline of the Wardell Harrington Reservoirs, helping to restore the area’s natural beauty and support local wildlife.
 Photo by Cullen Hardy, BLM Wyoming.

 The Wardell Harrington Reservoirs offer fishing, wildlife viewing, boating, and other recreation opportunities for outdoor enthusiasts.
 The area is rich in history and provides an excellent opportunity for outdoor recreation and experiencing the joy of Wyoming public lands.